 With the growth of both our mortgage and commercial lending areas, the need for additional support space was obvious.
 Two buildings adjacent to the main office were purchased.
 The first building now contains the Mortgage and Underwriting departments.
 The other building houses the Marketing and Internal Auditing departments.

 On August 11, 2015, the Wayne Haven Branch was consolidated with the New Haven office.
 The two facilities are only 1.7 miles apart and it made good economic sense to merge the operations.

-In December 2015, a new branch was opened on East Dupont Road—just east of Diebold Road, across from Parkview Regional Medical Center.
+In mid-December 2015, a new branch opened on East Dupont Road—just east of Diebold Road, across from Parkview Regional Medical Center.
 This full service facility also contains a 24/7 ATM in the drive-up.
-In 2016, a new 24/7 drive-up ATM was added in New Haven, IN.
-It is located in the parking lot of the Hall’s Restaurant on Lincoln Highway.

 MidWest America currently operates 15 full-service offices, with 11 in northeast Indiana; 2 in eastern Illinois; and 2 in southwestern Kentucky.
 There are approximately 180 employees, 56,000 members and over $600 million in assets.